Some combinatorial interpretations of the Macdonald identities for affine root systems and Nekrasov--Okounkov type formulas: -Nekrasov--Okounkov formulas and confluences

 \end{lm}

-Following the same steps, using Theorem \ref{prop:Macdotyped} and Lemma \ref{lem:schurd}, rewriting the products with Lemma \ref{lem:lemtech}, setting $x_i=q^{2i-1}$, $u=q^{2t-2}$, one derives our last result of this subsection. \begin{thm} [A $q$-Nekrasov--Okounkov formula for type $\tilde{D}_t$] For formal variables $T$, $q$ and any complex number $u$, we have:
+Following the same steps, using Theorem \ref{prop:Macdotyped} and Lemma \ref{lem:schurd}, rewriting the products with Lemma \ref{lem:lemtech}, setting $x_i=q^{2i-1}$, $u=q^{2t-2}$, one derives our last result of this subsection. \begin{thm}[A $q$-Nekrasov--Okounkov formula for type $D^{(1)}_{t}$] For formal variables $T$, $q$ and $u$, we have:

 \end{thm}

 As for Theorem \ref{NOC}, if we set $u=q^{2t-2}$ and $x_i=q^{2i-1}$ in Theorem \ref{prop:Macdotyped}, then \eqref{eq:macdod} coincides with the formula of Theorem \ref{NOd}.
 We conclude by noting that both sides are Laurent polynomials in $u$.